-Posted by Handshake 2.0 at 6:32 AM on May 2, 2013:
+Posted by Handshake 2.0 at 6:17 AM on August 14, 2013:

 Read more from First Bank & Trust Company on Handshake 2.0.

 First Bank & Trust Company, one of the top community banks in the United States, is a diversified financial services firm with office locations in southwest Virginia - serving Blacksburg, Christiansburg and surrounding areas - northeast Tennessee, and the New River Valley and Shenandoah Valley of Virginia.
 Financial objectives are addressed by offering free checking products for personal and business accounts, and assessing lending solutions managed by mortgage, agricultural and commercial lending divisions.
 Comprehensive financial solutions are available through trust and brokerage service representatives.
 For businesses, First Bank & Trust specializes in business services, including online banking and online billpay, andbusiness loans.